 The IN·clued TOF includes:

-Learn more about these and other training opportunities and register at [NEED LINK] after purchasing the IN·clued curriculum.
+Learn more about these and other training opportunities, see the schedule of upcoming trainings, and register HERE.

 Technical Assistance is provided by IN·clued trained staff.
 It is available for IN·clued facilitators who have gone through the IN·clued TOF.
 Please contact INclued@ppgnhaik.org for more information and pricing.